sera619/Bookworm-Bookmanagementsystem/README.md

 ## Features ##

-==Please notice the software is currently only available in german.
-A english version will follow.==
+Please notice the software is currently only available in german.
+A english version will follow.

 This features are currently available: